craftcms/legacy-docs/dev/tags.md

 :::

 ::: warning
 If you change the template code within a `{% cache %}` that uses a custom key, any existing template caches will not automatically be purged.
-You will either need to assign the tag a new key, or clear your existing template caches manually using the Clear Caches tool in Utilities.
+You will either need to assign the tag a new key, or clear your existing template caches manually selecting “Data Caches” in the Utilities → Clear Caches tool.
 :::

 #### `for`